Where do you post your competitive bid documents and the results?

 Contact your BC Hydro representative or Accounts Payable at 604 663 3572.

-Why has my invoice been rejected?
+Why has my invoice been cancelled?

 What is eCommerce?

-Why should I sign up?
-What are the benefits?
+Why should I sign up for eCommerce?

-- Increased on-time payments
+- Increased on-time payment

 - Reduced invoice exceptions